You Can Be Powerfully Enabled by God’s Holy Spirit

 Acts 10:38 …how God anointed Jesus of Nazareth with the Holy Spirit and power, and how he went around doing good and healing all who were under the power of the devil, because God was with him.

-The Holy Spirit anointing came upon Jesus at River Jordan (John 1:32-34).
+At the River Jordan Jesus was anointed with the Holy Spirit and power (John 1:32-34).
 Only after that Holy Spirit anointing, when He was about 30 years old, did Jesus begin to do His miracles (John 2:11).

 The Holy Spirit enables some to prophesy of things to come